Anemia in Dogs: Causes, Symptoms, and Bloodwork Explained

 How often should anemic dogs have bloodwork rechecked?

 This varies by cause and severity.
-Acute cases may need daily monitoring initially, while stable chronic cases might be rechecked monthly or every few months.
+Acute or severe cases may need daily monitoring initially.
+Stable chronic cases might be rechecked weekly during treatment, then monthly once stable.